 The Results First Clearinghouse Database was created to provide users with an easy way to access and understand the evidence base for programs in social policy areas such as behavioral health, criminal justice, education, and public health.
 More specifically, it allows users to see if there have been rigorous evaluations of a program and, if so, to review information on the program's effectiveness.

-The database compiles and displays key information from nine national clearinghouses, including the rating they assigned to each program and the program's description, outcomes, setting, and target population (where available).
+The database compiles and displays key information from ten national clearinghouses, including the rating they assigned to each program and the program's description, outcomes, setting, and target population (where available).
 It also contains a link back to the program's original source page on the clearinghouse website so that users can obtain additional details.

 Clearinghouses develop this information by reviewing and summarizing rigorous evaluations of programs within their focus area.
 Then, they assign a rating to each program using their own methodology and terminology (such as top tier, effective, positive, and model).